-Treatment options vary depending on the institution and provider, age of the newborn, and the extent of withdrawal.
+Treatment options vary depending on the institution and provider, the age of the newborn, and the extent of withdrawal.
 Babies suffering from withdrawal are often extremely irritable and have a difficult time being calmed.
 Swaddling, the use of motorized swings, and holding may provide comfort.

 These babies typically have a temporary increase in metabolic function, requiring higher calorie formula or IV fluids.
-If withdrawal is severe enough, medications such as morphine, phenobarbital, and/or methadone can be used to wean the newborn -- these medications should only be given under direct supervision of an attending physician.
+If withdrawal is severe enough, medications such as morphine, phenobarbital, and/or methadone can be used to wean the newborn -- these medications should only be given under the direct supervision of an attending physician.

 NAS is a completely preventable problem.
 It requires complete honesty from the mother, which has been proven to be difficult to obtain.
-A mother should make every effort to stop using drugs prior to pregnancy, or discuss other options with a medical provider in the interest of fetal health and survival.
+A mother should make every effort to stop using drugs prior to pregnancy or discuss other options with a medical provider in the interest of fetal health and survival.

-Kathleen Colduvell RN, BSN, BA, CBC graduated with a degree in english and journalism before going back to nursing school.
+Kathleen Colduvell RN, BSN, BA, CBC graduated with a degree in English and journalism before going back to nursing school.
 After graduating from Villanova University, she became a Neonatal Intensive Care Nurse.
 Currently, she works at one of the leading children’s hospitals in the country in the NICU, PICU, and CICU, as well as working as a Certified Breastfeeding Consultant.